 Erasure of Lodges

 A Quarterly Communication of the Grand Lodge is held on the second Wednesday in March, June, September and December.
-The next will be at noon on Wednesday, 10 September 2014.
-Subsequent Communications will be held: 10 December 2014, 11 March 2015, 10 June 2015 and 9 September 2015.
+The next will be at noon on Wednesday, 8 March 2017.
+Subsequent Communications will be held on 14 June 2017, 13 September 2017, 13 December 2017 and 14 March 2018.

-The Annual Investiture of Grand Officers takes place on the last Wednesday in April (the next is on 29 April 2015), and admission is by ticket only.
+The Annual Investiture of Grand Officers takes place on the last Wednesday in April (the next is on 26 April 2017), and admission is by ticket only.
 A few tickets are allocated by ballot after provision has been made for those automatically entitled to attend.
-Full details will be given in the Paper of Business for December Grand Lodge.
+Full details are given in this Paper of Business.

 Supreme Grand Chapter